maxbarkouras/tinCAN-telephone/README.md

 **Hardware Requirements:**
 - ESP32 (TWAI enabled)
-- CAN Transceiver
+- CAN Transceiver (CAN FD not currently suppported)

 **For OBD connections, you must also include:**
-  - Buck Converter (minimum 12V at 1A)
+  - Converter (buck/linear; minimum 12V at 1A)
-  - OBD2 Cable
+  - OBD2 Breakout Cable

 <!-- Wiring example using ESP32 Wroom, SN65HVD230, and LM2596: